My best wedding lens pick has changed several times over the last 35 years.

 Of course it may change again with technology, but I've been using only a 24-105mm f/4.0 lens on two camera bodies.
 That gives me the versatility I need with both cameras.

 During the wedding ceremony you must have two cameras with you, ready to capture those moments as they unfold during the ceremony.

 There's no excuse for missing a photo and the second camera is the emergency back-up in case any issues arise with the first.

 If you really have to use just one lens it must be a lens with a zoom range of 5x.
 If I have to give you my best wedding lens pick for a full frame DSLR, it has to go from moderate wide angle to medium telephoto.

-I've never been a fan of the lenses that have extra wide ranges, like 18-135 or 28-200mm.
-For me, the distortions and chromatic aberrations are too significant for shooting professional images.
+I've never been a fan of the lenses that have extra wide zoom ranges, like 18-135 or 28-200mm.
+You won;t like the distortions and chromatic aberrations that come along with a lens like that.
+The defects are too significant for shooting wedding photos.